integrityzip/PHPCalculator/Documentation/FD.md

 - The display is readable and updates in real time as the user interacts.

 ## 5. Error Handling
-- Invalid inputs or operations (e.g., multiple operators, division by zero) will trigger user-friendly error messages.
+- Invalid inputs or operations (e.g., division by zero) will trigger user-friendly error messages.